GIScience/hot-tm-critical-numbers/blog-post.md

 ## Download Data as GeoJSON for detailed Analysis:

-On the website visualized projects can be download as GeoJSON.
+Projects visualized on the website can be download as GeoJSON.
 This can be useful for further analysis of displayed projects.
-The GeoJSON has following structure and information:
+The GeoJSON has following structure and information. (`apiRequestTimestampUTC` refers to the time you requested the data from the HOT Tasking Manager API, the time you hit the "submit" button.)

 ```json
 {